kylep/kyle.pericak.com/content/posts/gcp/gcp-firestore-python.md

 title: Google Cloud Firestore Basics - Python
-summary: Reading and writing Datastore entries from local python
+summary: Reading and writing Firestore entries from local python, and some comparisons with Datastore
-slug: gcp-datastore-python
+slug: gcp-firestore-python
-category: gcp
+category: cloud
-tags: gcp, api, python
+tags: GCP, python
 date: 2019-10-14
 modified: 2019-10-14
 status: published
+image: google-firestore.png
+thumbnail: google-firestore-thumb.png

 This post covers how to interact with Google's Cloud Firestore, using examples